Working with other students is an effective way to master challenging course material. This guide will help you work together online.

 What if you’re worried about members of your group?

 There is so much going on right now, these are truly difficult times.
-Cornell really is a caring community, and if you have concerns about the health or well being of one of your group members please reach out for help.
+Cornell really is a caring community, so if you have concerns about the health or well being of one of your group members please reach out for help.
 Cornell Health has some great mental health resources, including a 24/7 help line.

 Would you like to learn more?